prabhu43/cka-exam/artifacts/section-3/03-service.md

 subsets:
   - addresses:
       # endpoint IPs must not be: loopback (127.0.0.0/8 for IPv4), or link-local (169.254.0.0/16 and 224.0.0.0/24 for IPv4)
+      # Endpoint IP addresses cannot be the cluster IPs of other Kubernetes Services, because kube-proxy doesn't support virtual IPs as a destination
       - ip: 192.0.2.42
     ports:
       - port: 9376